Showing posts with label art. Show all posts

 While asked what he wants to show in his pictures – what he tries to catch P.P. answers immediately – the character of the game, indeed while looking at some of his pictures we can see it – the rapid movements, the determination in the players gestures and expressions of their faces.
 Sometimes, passion, anger, pain, hope, joy and disappointment plus the strong will to win in a team spirit!

-- When shooting pictures I do it for my own pleasure but I also try to promote the sport through my website and by publishing some of the pictures in the “Ilkley Gazette”.
+- When shooting pictures I do it for my own pleasure but I also try to promote the sport through my website and by publishing some of the pictures in our local paper the “Ilkley Gazette”.
 I like the game and I do believe it’s worth promoting among the youngsters – says P.P.

 Appreciating the sport very much and with every Saturday of the rugby season on the sports ground P.P. should be the rugby expert and the game without doubt have no secrets for him yet…